Best places to dive in March

 Shark diving in Cuba

 Diving in March in Cuba offers great dry season conditions in which to enjoy the country’s pristine marine environment.
 The “Gardens of the Queen” national park was established in 1996 to protect Cuba’s southern coastline of islands, mangrove forests, and seagrass beds, and it’s the most successful conservation effort area in the whole Caribbean Sea.
 In Jardines de la Reina, iconic elkhorn coral, which has virtually died out in neighbouring countries, is still abundant.
-This coral and other healthy bottom species support waters teeming with reef, lemon, silky, blacktip, nurse, and great hammerhead sharks, bordered by wetlands full of migratory birds and mangrove-seagrass habitats where fearsome saltwater crocodiles thrive.
+This coral and other healthy bottom species support waters teeming with the reef, lemon, silky, blacktip, nurse, and great hammerhead sharks, bordered by wetlands full of migratory birds and mangrove-seagrass habitats where fearsome saltwater crocodiles thrive.
 The luxury yacht liveaboard Avalon-i is the perfect operator with which to tour this conservation paradise; Avalon was instrumental in the establishment of the marine park, and they’re committed to ecologically sustainable tourism.

 More dive destinations you can visit in March